-T-Mobile purportedly planning data plan with free global coverage in over 100 countries [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile purportedly planning data plan with free global coverage in over 100 countries [UPDATED]Alex Wagner - Editorial Director of News and Content

 Wondering what T-Mobile's got up its sleeve for phase three of its UnCarrier transformation?
 We may have just gotten a clue thanks to a Shakira fan page, which is a statement that I never thought I'd type out.
 The Facebook page has posted an image that shows Shakira in the same pose as the T-Mobile teaser from last week as well as a line that reads "Global data coverage in over 100 countries at no extra charge."